destructo570/jetpack-web3-wallet/README.md

 ## Disclaimer
 This Web3 wallet app is provided "as-is" without any warranties or guarantees.
-While every effort has been made to ensure its functionality and security, I, as the developer, am not responsible for any financial losses or damages that may occur as a result of using this app.
+I, as the developer, am not responsible for any financial losses or damages that may occur as a result of using this app.
 Use at your own risk, and always exercise caution when handling digital assets.

 # Turborepo starter